ArtFlag/sphinxtechnicalwriting/source/sphinx/audience.rst

 Targeted publishing
 ===================

-Targeted publishing consist in generating a specific version of the documentation for a specific audience from a single set of source files.
+Targeted publishing consists in generating a specific version of the documentation for a specific audience from a single set of source files.

 An obvious example is the difference between internal and public documentation.
 These are 2 audiences that intersect but the information for the internal audience must not be part of the public documentation.

-Let's make Sphinx generate 2 versions of the documentation for one repository (single-sourcing).
+Let's make Sphinx generate 2 versions of the documentation from one repository (single-sourcing).

 Tagging the internal content
 ----------------------------

-Before we can have Sphinx build the internal or public version of the documentation, you must tag each content section that is internal.
+Before we can have Sphinx build the internal or public version of the documentation, you must tag all the internal content with the ``only`` directive.

-You can use the ``only`` directive for this.
 See the `Sphinx documentation <http://www.sphinx-doc.org/en/stable/markup/misc.html#directive-only>`__.

-This directive takes one parameter that is a tag of your choice.
+This directive takes one parameter that is a tag/keyword of your choice.
 In our case, ``internal`` sounds relatively sane.
-The content of the directive (the text indented below it) it what is considered as "tagged".
+The content of the directive (the text indented below it) is what is considered as "tagged".

 .. code-block:: rst